wenlong96/portfolio/README.md

 ### Calvary Community Care (Singapore)
 ### Jan 2020 - Jan 2021

-Promote social interaction and participation in activities after school in a safe and comfortable environment.
+Promote social interaction and participation in activities after school in a safe and comfortable environment

-Provide avenues for youths to seek assistance and counselling.
+Provide avenues for youths to seek assistance and counselling

-Develop character and social-emotional competencies.
+Develop character and social-emotional competencies

-Promote a greater sense of community-connectedness and belonging.
+Promote a greater sense of community-connectedness and belonging

-Provide a conducive study space and academic coaching.
+Provide a conducive study space and academic coaching

-Explore career and future prospects with mentoring guidance.
+Explore career and future prospects with mentoring guidance

-Provide platforms and opportunities for youths to develop leadership qualities, communication and social skills through their involvement in planning and executing of the centres’ programmes and activities.
+Provide platforms and opportunities for youths to develop leadership qualities, communication and social skills through their involvement in planning and executing of the centres’ programmes and activities